ember-decorators/argument/README.md

 ## Configuration

-You can tweak the following settings in your `config/environment.js` under the `emberDecoratorsArgument` namespace:
+You can tweak the following settings in your `config/environment.js` under the `@ember-decorators/argument` namespace:

 ### `typeRequired`